 The cost of treatment really will depend on how severe of breakouts your dog has and how often.
 You are almost guaranteed to spend at least $100 monthly on medications to treat your dog’s condition.
 Also, simply diagnosing this condition can be rather expensive as well.
 In some cases, it could even run close to $500.00!

 This is why…

-We here at IndulgeYourPet always recommend that anyone that has a pet that would qualify for a pet insurance policy at least take a moment and see what the cost would be.
+We here at IndulgeYourPet always recommend that anyone with a pet that would qualify for a pet insurance policy at least take a moment and see the cost.

-For more information about who we “feel” is currently offering some of the “best” pet insurance policies in the industry right now, be sure to check out our Best Pet Insurance Companies article.
+For more information about who we “feel” is currently offering some of the “best” pet insurance policies, check out our Best Pet Insurance Companies article.